Amazon Alexa is getting a dedicated 'whisper' mode

 If you’re a frequent user of any of the above assistants, though, there’s likely one feature you'll have wished for at various times and in certain situations – the ability for them to be a bit more discrete.

-Today, Amazon's provided more details on it’s plans to address that need by enhancing Alexa's ability to understand whispered speech.
-The upcoming feature, which was first announced last week alongside the company’s range of new Echo devices, means that when Alexa detects a user whispering, the assistant will automatically voice replies in a lower volume, hushed tone too.
+Now Amazon has provided more details on its plans to address that need by enhancing Alexa's ability to understand whispered speech.
+The upcoming feature, which was first announced last week alongside the company’s range of new Echo devices, means that when Alexa detects a user whispering, the assistant will automatically reply in a lower-volume, hushed tone.

 The feature is coming to the US market first, and will be available beginning in October.